New Zealand - Active South Island

 Day 8-9 Queenstown (2B)

-Follow the wild West Coast Road out of Mt.
-Aspiring National Park.
-Opt to take the plunge or simply observe the site where it all started while getting some great pictures of those who do decide to jump.
 Days 8 and 9 are free days to maximize time for all the optional activities in the area.
-Opt for a jet boating outing, bungee jumping, mountain biking, sky diving, or a vineyard tour.
+Opt for a jet boat outing, bungee jumping, mountain biking, sky diving, or a vineyard tour.
 The options in this adventure capital are endless.
-Three nights at a centrally-located hostel means that fitting everything in won't be too hard.
+Two nights at a centrally-located hostel means you can make the most of your time here.
 Estimated travel time: 2 hours Travel distance: 130 km

 Day 12 Central Otago (1B)